Did You Know? 10 Facts About Windsor Castle

 1. It’s the Longest-Occupied Palace in Europe

 The original building was constructed in the 11th century, after the Norman invasion of England.
-William the Conqueror built it as a fortress, but it has been used as a royal residence since the reign of Henry I, King of England from 1100 until his death in 1135.
-It is a favourite weekend retreat of the current monarch, Queen Elizabeth II.
-But around 40 other reigning monarchs have used Windsor Castle as a retreat just outside of London.
-It was a particular favourite of Elizabeth I. And Henry VIII used it as a giant pleasure dome, enjoying shooting, dancing, wrestling and playing tennis on its grounds.
+Construction started under William the Conqueror, who built it as a fortress, but it has been used as a royal residence since the reign of Henry I. Henry VIII used it as a giant pleasure dome, enjoying shooting, dancing, wrestling, and playing tennis on its grounds.
+It is a favourite weekend retreat of the current monarch, Queen Elizabeth II, who lives in Windsor Castle alongside around 40 other reigning monarchs throughout history.

 2. It Caught Fire in 1992